Arnav7107/PrompTales/README.md

     AI-Powered Story Generation: PrompTales leverages the power of GPT-3 to transform prompts into captivating short stories.
 Witness AI magic as it crafts narratives tailored to your ideas.

-    Rich Text Editor: Writers can format their stories using a user-friendly text editor, enhancing the visual appeal of their tales.

 3. User Interaction